I'm Glad There Is You: Original recording

 The 1941 original Decca recording by Jimmy Dorsey and His Orchestra featuring Bob Eberly on vocals appears on the 2011 various artists compilation album 100 Swing Jazz Classics by Masters Classics Records.
 The 1946 Decca re-recording by Jimmy Dorsey and His Orchestra featuring Parker on vocals appears on the 2011 collection Jazz Compilation, Vol. 1 by Digital Natives.

 Jimmy Dorsey and Paul Madeira Mertz collaborated on the lyrics and the music.
 Paul Madeira, who is also known as Paul Madeira Mertz, was a jazz pianist and arranger who had first worked with Jimmy and Tommy Dorsey in 1922 in their first orchestra The Wild Canaries.
 Mertz had been a pianist in the Bix Beiderbecke band The Rhythm Jugglers in the 1920s and had worked in Hollywood on film music from the 1930s to the 1960s.
 He had played on the 1925 jazz classic "Davenport Blues" in 1925 released on Gennett Records.
 Mertz also played piano on the 1927 Grammy Hall of Fame inductee "Singin' the Blues" by Frankie Trumbauer and his Orchestra featuring Bix Beiderbecke, Eddie Lang, and Jimmy Dorsey.
+He had also composed the jazz instrumental "Hurricane", which was recorded by Miff Mole and Red Nichols in 1927.

 Cover versions

 The song has since been recorded by numerous artists.
-"I'm Glad There is You" has been covered by Frank Sinatra, Carmen McRae, Ella Fitzgerald, Lena Horne, Ginny Simms, Adam Jackson, Stan Kenton, Mel Tormé, Tony Bennett, Grover Washington, Jr., Paul Anka, Polly Bergen, Gene Ammons, Alvino Rey, Chris Connor, Jamie Cullum, Anita Kerr Singers, Arthur Prysock, Lillie Kae, Chet Baker, Sarah Vaughan, Mildred Bailey, Ray Anthony, Dorothy Squires, Shirley Bassey, Jack Jones, Smokey Robinson, Johnny Mathis, Robert Goulet, Meredith MacRae, Joe Pass, the New Glenn Miller Orchestra under Ray McKinley, Connie Francis, Natalie Cole, Johnny Hartman, Julie London, Jackie Gleason, Cannonball Adderley, Rosemary Clooney, The Temptations, Toni Tennille, The Lettermen, Dick Hyman, Chris Montez, Boots Randolph, Nancy LaMott, June Christy, Duke Pearson Trio, Wesla Whitfield, Helen Carr, Sheila Guyse, Don Cherry, Jane Monheit, Randy Crawford, Matt Monro, The Four Freshmen, Sammy Davis, Jr., Dorothy Dandridge, Hazel Scott, Art Garfunkel, Stan Kenton, Oscar Peterson, Barney Kessel, Kenny Burrell, Rahsaan Roland Kirk, Stan Getz, Peggy Lee, Gloria Lynne, Vic Damone, Freddy Cole, Jean Laughlin, Tommy Joy, Jamie Cullum, Charlie Watts, Beyoncé Knowles, Rachael MacFarlane, Seth MacFarlane, Claire Martin and Eugene Chadbourne with Paul Lovens.
+"I'm Glad There is You" has been covered by Frank Sinatra, Carmen McRae, Ella Fitzgerald, Lena Horne, Ginny Simms, Mel Tormé, Tony Bennett, Grover Washington Jr., Paul Anka, Polly Bergen, Gene Ammons, Alvino Rey, Chris Connor, Jamie Cullum, Arthur Prysock, Lillie Kae, Chet Baker, Sarah Vaughan, Mildred Bailey, Ray Anthony, Dorothy Squires, Shirley Bassey, Jack Jones, Smokey Robinson, Johnny Mathis, Robert Goulet, Connie Francis, Natalie Cole, Johnny Hartman, Julie London, Jackie Gleason, Cannonball Adderley, Rosemary Clooney, The Temptations, Toni Tennille, The Lettermen, Dick Hyman, Chris Montez, June Christy, Wesla Whitfield, Don Cherry, Jane Monheit, Randy Crawford, Matt Monro, The Four Freshmen, Sammy Davis Jr., Dorothy Dandridge, Hazel Scott, Art Garfunkel, Stan Kenton, Oscar Peterson.

 The Frank Sinatra version, released as a Columbia Records single, 40229, appeared in the Cashbox magazine best-selling record charts in 1954, reaching no. 40 on May 22, 1954.